MicrosoftDocs/m365copilot-docs/docs/agents-are-apps.md

 ## App model for Microsoft 365

 The Microsoft 365 ecosystem is evolving into an integrated app platform, where you can use a common app model to define and package your app.
-What started as a way to [extend Teams apps to run in other Microsoft 365 applications](/microsoftteams/platform/m365-apps/overview?context=/microsoft-365-copilot/extensibility/context) has since expanded to support the distribution of [Graph connectors](/graph/connecting-external-content-deploy-teams?context=/microsoft-365-copilot/extensibility/context), [Outlook Add-ins](/office/dev/add-ins/develop/unified-manifest-overview), and now Copilot agents.
+What started as a way to [extend Teams apps to run in other Microsoft 365 applications](/microsoftteams/platform/m365-apps/overview?context=/microsoft-365-copilot/extensibility/context) has since expanded to support the distribution of [Microsoft Graph connectors](/graph/connecting-external-content-deploy-teams?context=/microsoft-365-copilot/extensibility/context), [Outlook Add-ins](/office/dev/add-ins/develop/unified-manifest-overview), and now Copilot agents.

 ### App package